Profile Search Screen

-The Lookup grid can be displayed when one or more external databases (Gaming, Loyalty, ORS/OCIS) are available in OPERA and the Show Lookup check box is selected in the Profile Search Criteria section and the MEMBERSHIP > LOOKUP application function is set to Y.
+The Lookup grid can be displayed when external databases (Gaming, Loyalty, ORS/OCIS) are available in OPERA and the Show Lookup check box is selected in the Profile Search Criteria section and the MEMBERSHIP > LOOKUP application function is set to Y.

 R. An "X" under this column indicates the master profile has a global relationship with the profile listed in the grid.
 Select the X to open a second Lookup screen and download the relationship from the central system by selecting the Download button from this screen.
 See the "Download" button description for more information about the download process.

 Interface ID.
 Identifies the interface ID of where the Profile resides.

 Client ID.
 Corporate ID for a Company profile, IATA number for an agent profile, client ID for an individual profile.